open-telemetry/oteps/text/trace/0170-sampling-probability.md

 3. Non-probability based (`AlwaysOff`, all other Samplers)

-The Parent-based sampler always reduces into one of other two at runtime, based on whether the parent context includes known head probability or not.
+The Parent-based sampler always reduces into one of other two at runtime, based on whether the parent context includes known parent probability or not.

 Here are the rules for combining Sampler decisions from each of these